vvcb/paesoe-test/_posts/2019-03-04-case-report-ovarian-torsion.md

 </div>
 </div>

-Thanks to the entire team at Bele Hospital including the anaesthetist, ward and theatre staff as well as the administrative staff, this patient has had a good outcome and is very grateful for the care she received.
+Thanks to the entire team at Bele Hospital including the anaesthetist, ward nurses, theatre staff as well as the administrative staff, this patient has had a good outcome and is very grateful for the care she received.
 <hr>
 <a href="/contact"><span class="i-mail"></span> Get in touch</a> with your own experience as an IESO and we will publish it here.